 Order Swarm's hex nest here: https://swarmportland.org/collections/garden/products/native-bee-nest

 It's possible to attract wild bees if you provide nests, or you can purchase bees in cocoons and place them in the nests.
-Many local nurseries sell Mason bees, and the time to act is when the temperature stays above 50 degrees.
+Many local nurseries sell Mason bees, and the time to act is when the temperature stays above 50 degrees for several days.
 Leafcutter bees are available in late spring and remain active through summer.

 The Xerces Society has more detailed information on proper care for native bees: http://www.xerces.org/wp-content/uploads/2009/11/tunnel-nest-management-xerces-society.pdf